 Selling & buying - financial considerations.

 There is more to buying and selling than comparing the sale price of your current home with the cost of your new one.
-Here's some of the other costs you might like to consider.
+Here are some of the other costs to consider.

 Key financial considerations.